- Hike through the nature reserves of Chicaque and Chingaza near Bogotá

 You'll enjoy another day hiking near Bogotá, this time in Chingaza Natural National Park, a much larger park set southeast of the city.
 This is one of the biggest nature reserves in Colombia, featuring abundant views, mountain peaks, glacial lakes, and wildlife.

-Chingaza Park includes nearly 19,000 acres (7,660 hectares) of virgin, high-Andean forests with alpine and tundra ecosystems, which together create a wide diversity of flora and fauna that your guide will help you understand.
-The magic of its mountains keeps legends and folklore from the indigenous peoples who inhabited this territory, as well as from agricultural communities.
+Chingaza Park includes nearly 19,000 acres (7,660 ha) of virgin, high-Andean forests with alpine and tundra ecosystems, which together create a wide diversity of flora and fauna that your guide will help you understand.
+The magic of its mountains keeps legends and folklore from the Indigenous peoples who inhabited this territory, as well as from agricultural communities.

 Enjoy an early breakfast before transferring to the airport to catch your flight to the city of Cartagena, Colombia's most popular destination along the Caribbean coast.
 After settling into your accommodation, you'll have free time to explore the city on your own.

 Although you'll enjoy a guided tour of Cartagena tomorrow, take some time to stroll the walled Old Town and meander by some of the city's main attractions.
 You can start in the expansive Plaza de los Coches and enjoy the bright buildings that house bars and cafés, with their arched entryways and terraces.
 You'll find the city's Clock Tower here, acting as a gate in and out of the Old Town.
 Nearby is the pier with the Los Pegasos monument, where you can cross into the bohemian neighborhood of Getsemani.